celery/celery/docs/faq.rst

 Does celery support task priorities?
 ------------------------------------

-**Answer**: No. In theory, yes, as AMQP supports priorities.
-However RabbitMQ doesn't implement them yet.
+**Answer**: Yes.

+RabbitMQ supports priorities since version 3.5.0.
+Redis transport emulates support of priorities.

-The usual way to prioritize work in Celery, is to route high priority tasks to different servers.
+You can also prioritize work by routing high priority tasks to different workers.
 In the real world this may actually work better than per message priorities.
-You can use this in combination with rate limiting to achieve a highly responsive system.
+You can use this in combination with rate limiting to achieve a responsive system.

 .. _faq-acks_late-vs-retry: